Tangent Vector Variational Quantum Eigensolver: A Robust Variational Quantum Eigensolver against the inaccuracy of derivative: Introduction

-Optimization of variables is performed by classical computers, thus, gradients and Hessians of trial energy are calculated by Finite Difference Method (FDM) regardless of the difference between the values derived analitically and FDM \cite{2017arXiv170102691R}.
-It is because quantum resources are limited hence the gradient and Hessians cannot be derived by quantum computers fast enough.
+Optimization of variables is performed by classical computers, thus, gradients and Hessians of trial energy are calculated by Parameter-shift-rule(PSR) regardless of the difference between the values derived analytically and PSR \cite{2019arXiv190608728P}.
+It is because the gradient and Hessians cannot be derived by quantum computers fast enough.
+Gradients derived by PSR are less accurate than analytical gradients.
 This declines the accuracy of the VQE method.
-In the case not only energy level but also gradients are optimized, the accuracy must be inproved.
-Therefore, we propose an improved VQE method that optimizes the gradient of trial energy calculated analitically.
+In the case not only energy level but also gradients are optimized, the accuracy of the results must be improved.
+Therefore, we propose an improved VQE method that optimizes the gradient of trial energy calculated analytically.
 We call this method Tangent-Vector VQE (TVVQE) method.
 We confirmed that this TVVQE has the potential to calculate the energy levels and states in high accuracy compared to other methods.

-The rest of this paper are as follows.
+The rest of this paper is as follows.
 Section \ref{2} describes the detail of our method.
-Section \ref{3.25} compares the result of calculation on energy levels of three types of quantum systems.
-In Section \ref{3.75}, we compare the result of calculation on ground, triplet, singlet and doubly excited state derived by TVVQE to other well-known methods.
+Section \ref{3.25} compares the result of the calculation on energy levels of three types of quantum systems.
+In Section \ref{3.75}, we compare the result of the calculation on the ground, triplet, singlet, and doubly excited state derived by TVVQE to other well-known methods.
 Section \ref{4} concludes this work.